sgrech/role_zsh/README.md

 Role Name
 =========

-Ansible role used to install zsh and zsh-nvm plugin on an ubuntu based system (tested on debian 10, ubuntu 18.04 and linux mint 19).
+Ansible role used to install zsh and zsh-nvm plugin, as well as tmux, on an ubuntu based system (tested on debian 10, ubuntu 18.04 and linux mint 19).

 Requirements
 ------------